 A portrait of Madagascar, the world's fourth-largest island and a place of enduring fascination for its rich biodiversity (including a plethora of endemic species), as well as for its tangled and troubled history.

-A journey – both historical and contemporary – among the fantastical landscapes, beguiling creatures and isolated tribes of the world's fourth island: Madagascar.
+A journey – both historical and contemporary – among the fantastical landscapes, resourceful inhabitants and isolated tribes of the world's fourth-largest island of enduring fascination for its rich biodiversity: Madagascar.

 'A beautifully written depiction of the history of this beguiling island' Literary Review

 'Courageous, exploratory, humane and with a wry sense of humour' Spectator